Last Updated: 9/13/2023 | September 13th, 2023

 Beds from 35 GBP.
 Privates from 180 GBP.

 I’ve always had a good night’s sleep here.
 It may be the memory foam mattresses or the cushy pillows, but this hostel has most everything you need.
 The beds each have reading lights, USB plugs, and power sockets.
 A nice breakfast of cereals and fresh fruit is included, and there’s free coffee and tea all day.
 They sometimes host BBQ parties and other events.

-Park Villa is a boutique hostel in a grand Georgian Regency style estate in the Mile End Old Town of London.
-It looks amazing from the outside, and there are nice common spaces; the rooms have comfy beds, but are nothing special.
+Park Villa is a boutique hostel in a grand Georgian Regency-style estate in the Mile End Old Town of London.
+It looks amazing from the outside, and there are nice common spaces inside.
 It’s a bit farther from the city center, but it’s quiet, clean, and well maintained.
-There is a kitchenette and you can pay £3 for a continental breakfast.
+There is a kitchenette and you can pay 3 GBP for a continental breakfast.
 Free tea and coffee are usually available, and the staff is knowledgeable and provides great London sightseeing tips.
-You can easily get to Oxford Circus, Holborn, and Tower Hill from here.

 Book Your Trip to London: Logistical Tips and Tricks

 Book Your Flight